Glassdoor Job Posting - How To Get Solid Candidates Each Time

 A job description is meant to be used as an internal document for describing the job and its responsibilities accurately.
 It's usually a fairly dry document.

-The job ad is meant to be an interesting piece of writing that sells your dream candidate on why they should work for your company.
+The job ad post is meant to be an interesting piece of writing that sells your dream candidate on why they should work for your company.
 If done right, it will get the best candidates excited about the possibility of working for you.

 To learn more about writing a great job ad, go here.